-The Company performed its annual goodwill impairment assessment on May 1, 2013, and subsequently concluded that the WPS Americas and IDS APAC reporting units were impaired.
-In conjunction with the goodwill impairment analysis, management concluded tradenames and certain fixed assets within the reporting units were impaired.
-Refer to the Item 7 - Business Segment Operating Results as well as Note 1 - Summary of Significant Accounting Policies for further discussion regarding the impairment charges.
+As a result of the Company's annual goodwill impairment assessment performed in fiscal 2013, the Company concluded that the WPS Americas and IDS APAC reporting units were impaired.
+In conjunction with the goodwill impairment analysis, management also concluded tradenames and certain fixed assets within the reporting units were impaired.
 Impairment charges in continuing operations were \$204.4 million in fiscal 2013 and consisted of the following: